googleapis/google-cloud-cpp/google/cloud/managedkafka/quickstart/README.md

 ## Configuring authentication for the C++ Client Library

-Like most Google Cloud Platform (GCP) services, Apache Kafka for BigQuery API requires that your application authenticates with the service before accessing any data.
+Like most Google Cloud Platform (GCP) services, Managed Service for Apache Kafka API requires that your application authenticates with the service before accessing any data.
 If you are not familiar with GCP authentication please take this opportunity to review the [Authentication Overview][authentication-quickstart].